SatyaTechQa/MobileTesting-TheScoreApp/README.md

 To clone the repository use **git clone https://github.com/SatyaTechQa/TheScoreApp-Assignment.git**

+Once Project is cloned Successfully,if any errors in class names in testng.xml file update project to sources root directory.
+( Right click on Project > Mark Directory as > Select Sources Root )

 # Adding Android Device & Appium Server Url in Configs

 Add the android device capabilities under **device_capabilities.json** file for the device you wish to execute.